 A generation change occurs every 20 years.
 And right now, the main buying generation X is gradually being replaced by Generation Y. That is, millennials born before the year 2000 are now entering their maximum power.

 Generation X needed a choice, they wanted to choose from a wide range of products.
-They needed to be provided with full information about the technical and other characteristics of the product, and then they made a choice on their own.
+They needed to provide full information about the technical and other characteristics of the product, and then they made a choice on their own.
 For generation X, the main task was to collect information that helped to find the pros and cons of the product and make the right choice.
 This fit perfectly with Marketing 2.0.

 For Generation Y, the choice factor has receded into the background.
 Of course, they also want to choose, but they attach greater importance to social significance, the environment, caring for their future and the future of loved ones, just people in general.
 Generation Y values their time very much, so they do not spend it on gathering information and making choices.
 After all, this is the time that they can spend on themselves.
-The main choice for Generation Y can be formulated as: “Who do I trust to gather information for me and, in fact, make a choice”.
+The main choice for Generation Y can be formulated as: “Who do I trust to gather information for me and, in fact, make a choice.”

 Generation Y is able to quickly assimilate information from various sources, but does not “dig” as deeply as generation X does.
 For people of formation Y, emotions are more important.
 It is this generation that is maximally “hooked” on emotional consumption.
-It is not rational to buy a new iPhone every year, because the previous one works the same way as the new one, and you can only see the difference between generations of smartphones when there are 3-5 years between them.
+It is not rational to buy a new iPhone every year, because the previous one works the same as the new one, and you can only see the difference between generations of smartphones when there are 3-5 years between them.
 However, crowds of people buy new iPhones every year, because for them such a purchase is charged with the emotions of owning a new thing.
 Shopping with emotions “I want a new one!” – this is already marketing 3.0.
-There is also another side here: for example, products in eco packaging, as well as companies that give a certain percentage of their sales to “world peace”, to “fight cancer” and so on.
+There is also another side here: for example, products in eco packaging, as well as companies that give a certain percentage of sales to “world peace”, to “fight cancer” and so on.
 That is, they do not just give money or act as sponsors, they have made these actions part of their marketing strategy.
 And such companies are already playing in the third generation marketing field.

 A new era of marketing